 The fabric of Morocco is made of many diverse people and is strongly influenced by the Arabs and Berbers.
 Both contributed to the culture and traditions, making Morocco such an interesting and special country.

-You’ll also see influences from Europe, including the French, Portuguese, and Spanish.
+You’ll also see European influences, including the French, Portuguese, and Spanish.
 There was also a significant Jewish population until the mid-20th century, interesting in a predominantly Islamic country.

 This mix of cultures makes for a diverse population.
-Morocco is surprisingly progressive as well, having a tradition of acceptance that has increased in recent years when the current king began his reign.
+Morocco is surprisingly progressive as well, with a tradition of acceptance that has increased recently when the current king began his reign.

 In fact, it is known for being one of the most tolerant of the Arab nations.
 The country is stable and relatively safe overall.
 Moroccans are known for being warm and friendly, making it an easy place to visit.

 Another good reason for visiting Morocco is if you’re looking to know more about Muslim countries in a place that is warm and welcoming to visitors.